openstack/openstack-manuals/doc/contributor-guide/source/additional-git-workflow/backport.rst

-When committing to the master branch, add the ``backport`` line to your commit message for potential backport patches (Installation Guide, Configuration Reference, and common directory).
+When committing to the master branch, add the ``backport`` line to your commit message for potential backport patches (Installation Guide, Configuration Reference, Networking Guide, and common directory).
 For example:

 * To backport to a single branch: